nlarew/gatsby-docs/src/posts/crud-1.md

   user: nlarew
   hash: mpZgqV
 ---
-# Stitch in a Minute: Reading Data from Atlas
+# Stitch in a Minute: Using Rules and Functions to Secure Data

 Get started with MongoDB Stitch by reading some sample Employee data that we've loaded into a MongoDB Atlas database.